Railgun-Community/ppoi-safe-broadcaster-example/README.md

 - fetch the & update your local version of the repo.
 - stop your current dockers.
 - build new docker images.
-- start restart the docker stack.
+- restart the docker stack.

 ```sh
 ./update #run from base directory